IIT-EnergySystemModels/openTEPES/doc/md/SolutionMethods.md

 * S. Lumbreras, A. Ramos "Transmission Expansion Planning using an Efficient Version of Benders’ Decomposition.
 A Case Study" IEEE PowerTech.
 Grenoble, France.
 June 2013 [10.1109/PTC.2013.6652091](https://dx.doi.org/10.1109/PTC.2013.6652091)

 Solves the complete model decomposed by stage Benders decomposition method (file `openTEPES_ProblemSolvingStageDecomposition`).
 The master problem determines the investment decisions and the subproblem the operation decisions.
 The subproblem is solved by stages (e.g., weeks or months).
-The duration of the stage (weekly -168 h- or monthly -672 h- or trimonthly -2184 h- is what makes sense from a system operation point of view.
+The duration of the stage (weekly -168 h- or monthly -672 h- or trimonthly -2184 h-) is what makes sense from a system operation point of view.
-This value must be larger or equal than the shortest duration of any storage type (e.g., weekly).
+This value must be larger than or equal to the shortest duration of any storage type (e.g., weekly).

 Inventory levels of ESS at the end of every stage are fixed for the decomposition, i.e., consecutive stages are not tied between them.